florayasmin/studymap/README.md

 ## Features

 - an interactive map view with study spot markers
-- AI-powered personalized recommendations using Anthropic Claude API
+- AI-powered personalized recommendations using Google Gemini API
 - browse all study spots with filtering options
 - campus selection (UW and UMD)
 - location-based recommendations using device GPS